Page cover

 1. Setting up Wallet, Tokens and Guardian NFT

 a.
 Don’t have a wallet yet?
-Check out this detailed guide to set up.
+Check out this detailed guidearrow-up-right to set up.

 • b.1.
 Connect your wallet at the top of the screen and switch to Mawari Network TestNet.
 This will enable the following steps.